 It can be very scary to think of exposing your children to a virus for which there is no current vaccine or cure.
 But it is important to recognize that prior to this crisis, you trusted the other parent to care appropriately for your children.
 Disrupting children’s routines beyond what is necessary and then telling them that they can no longer see the other parent can have harmful effects on children.
 Absent neglect or serious negligence, a legal analysis of their best interests could favor them continuing to see both parents.

 If you have to isolate because of travel or exposure, make best efforts to continue parenting time online.
-Parents who are inflexible or refusing to follow court-ordered parenting routines, to communicate, or follow hygiene guidelines may be judged negatively as the matter proceeds at a later date.
+Parents who are inflexible or refusing to follow court-ordered parenting routines, to communicate, or follow hygiene guidelines may be judged negatively as the matter proceeds.
 Courts will consider all parties actions during the pandemic.

 We can’t seem to agree on how to proceed.
 How can I avoid arguments?